user-no-18/Task2/README.md

 - **BST.js**: implements the core BST logic and operations
 - **TreeVisualizer**: renders the tree in the UI
 - **Algorithm**: shows the algorithm and explains what step is happening
-- **Button**: handles all animation controls
+- **Button**: handles all buttons like insert , delete or traverse

 ## Future Scope
 - Use a global AppContext to manage animation state (or improve pause logic without it)
-- Add a speed control slider (currently using an 800ms delay)
+- Add a speed control slider (currently using an 800ms delay , more speed -> less delay)